-This morning we travel to West Yorkshire to Harewood House.
+This morning we travel through West Yorkshire to Harewood House.
 There we embark on a private tour of one of England’s greatest country houses, boasting architecture by John Carr (1772) and Charles Barry (1843), magnificent interiors by Adam, furniture by Thomas Chippendale, and a park designed by ‘Capability’ Brown.
 A particular focus of our tour will be the highly regarded watercolour painting collection.

 We next visit the old spa town of Harrogate.
-Prior to the discovery of its iron and sulphur rich waters, Harrogate comprised two minor villages (High Harrogate and Low Harrogate) situated close to the historic town of Knaresborough.
+Prior to the discovery of its iron- and sulphur-rich waters, Harrogate comprised two minor villages (High Harrogate and Low Harrogate), situated close to the historic town of Knaresborough.
 Harrogate’s first mineral spring was discovered in 1571 by William Slingsby, who found that water from the Tewitt Well possessed similar properties to that of the springs of the Belgian town of Spa (which gave its name to spa towns).
 The medicinal properties of Harrogate’s waters were widely publicised by one Edmund Deane, whose book Spadacrene Anglica, or The English Spa Fountain, was published in 1626 and Harrogate consequently developed considerable fame as a spa town.

 Day 3: Thursday 8 June, York

 - Walking Tour of York, including York Minster